 - Using bright, contrasting colors in your fonts or overlays

 - Encourage more interaction by incorporating dynamic elements such as quizzes, polls, or even music into your Instagram Stories.

 - Including an image of a person or group of people to make an instant emotional connection

 - Capturing interesting or unfamiliar settings (think outside the box!)

 Although your Stories don’t need to include these features 100% of the time, consider them an added bonus.

 Mind Your Text

-Make sure that any text you include on your photos is legible.
-Avoid any clutter and confusion among the post itself and only include one CTA.
+Make sure that any text you include in your photos is legible.
+Avoid any clutter and confusion in the post itself and only include one CTA.
 Although Instagram’s default sans-serif font is among one of the most popular and easiest to read, your law firm may want to play around with the various other fonts and colors that are available.